MushroomObserver/developer-startup/DEVELOPER-WORKFLOW.md

 When you are done with all your changes and are ready to contribute them to the Project, make sure they are all committed locally.
 Use a [Git GUI][] or on your local machine: <br>
 `git commit -a -m "insert commit message"` <br>
+For some ideas about writing commit messages, see [How to Write a Git Commit Message][]

 ### Contribute your changes to the MO Project ###
 #### Re-sync with the [Official MO Repo][] ###